marudy/react-native-responsive-screen/README.md

 # react-native-responsive-screen

 <i>react-native-responsive-screen</i> is a small library that provides 2 simple methods so that React Native developers can code their UI elements fully responsive.
 No media queries needed.

 It also provides an optional third method for screen orienation detection and automatic rerendering according to new dimensions.

-It can be easily combined with other CSS libraries for React Native, i.e. [styled components](https://www.styled-components.com/) and [Expo framework](https://expo.io/) as well.
-Check out the [Usage](#usage) section below for more details.

 Give it a try and make your life simpler!